 Okay, they're bypassing the fact that we're not finishing the fence.

-Well, tens of thousands of illegal immigrants are now pouring into the country every week because they know they're gonna get their amnesty.
+Well, tens of thousands of illegal immigrants are now pouring into the country every week because they know they're going to get their amnesty.

 Biden's still separating migrant children from family members.